sagedemage/xinitrc-config/README.md

 (Option 3) **fluxbox**

-## Install numlockx program to enable num lock with startx
+## Install numlockx program to enable Num Lock with startx
 Install **numlockx** from your linux distribution package manager.